 Often, however counsel finds out about a client’s confession or response to police interrogation after the fact.
 Therefore, as a defense counsel attacking such a confession or as a prosecutor giving guidance to police or detectives working to prepare the case, it is important to know the operative rules governing confessions and incriminating statements.

-Call us today at (908) 833-9232 or contact us online.
-Your initial consultation is free.
-You can schedule an appointment at one of our office locations across New Jersey.
+Call us today at (908) 561-5577 or contact us.
+Your initial consultation will take place over the phone, and you can schedule an appointment at one of our office locations across New Jersey.